 Natural Makeup Blushes

-- NVEY Organic Blush: Made with healing vitamin E, this powder blush comes in 8 colors.
+- NVEY Organic Blush: Made with healing vitamin E, this powder blush comes in nine colors.
+It's made with a jojoba oil base with chamomile and natural colors.

 High Quality Blushes